OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 ![Import projects page](import-projects-page.png "width=500")

-Similar to the export, the import runs as a task (it can take some time for large exports).
+Similar to the export, the import runs as a task (large exports can take some time).

 The selected projects are included, along with everything they require: